Saturday, December 19, 2015

 Would I recommend this at 6.25 out of 12 mugs?

-I would not seek it out but would not turn it down if offered as a beverage, yet I would ask for other options before accepting.
+While I would not actively seek it out, I would not decline an offer to have it as a beverage.
+However, I prefer to inquire about alternative options before accepting.

 OTHER REVIEWS